 The roads and walkways as designated with the original plats, and subsequently updated, provide the block boundaries for the subdivided land within the Town.
 These blocks historically were subdivided into lots to accommodate the Camp Meeting activities, and a significant number of homes in Town remain on these earlier lots, though many of these lots have an area or width below the minimum requirements specified in the Town's zoning ordinance.
 The ordinance provides for these sub-standard situations, allowing continued use and rebuilding of noncomplying buildings.
 However, where land of sufficient area or width is in common ownership on July 1, 1964, or at any subsequent time, the ordinance provides that no construction shall take place on any parcel or tract of land of less area or width than otherwise specified in the ordinance.
-The Town's Planning Commission works with property owners in Town to understand the development capacities and subdivision opportunities.
-For the newer portions of the Town, a more typical suburban subdivision scheme has been permitted.
+The Town's Planning Commission works with property owners in Town to Underline: Indicates matter added to previous Comprehensive Plan.